LEARA Club Net Activity Log

 • Have pictures of your shack or mobile installation?
 Pass them along to the newsletter editor Carsten KD8WBB at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 • The UHF Repeater on 444.700 is on the air.
 It is a digital mode only.
 It will handle DMR, Fusion, P25 and D-Star (note there may be issues with Fusion and D-Star.
 Try them out and if you encounter problems, let David AD8G know).
 Check out the Repeaters tab for more information.
+NOTE: IF YOU OPEN A LINK FOR YSF OR DSTAR.
+PLEASE CLOSE IN WHEN YOU ARE DONE. leaving it open locks out others from using other modes when you are not there.

 and scroll to the bottom or click "HERE"